 Casa Petro by Fernanda Padula Arquitetura

-Designed in 2018 by Fernanda Padula Arquitetura, this concrete two-story house is situated in Ribeirao Preto, Brazil.
+Designed in 2018 by Fernanda Padula Arquitetura, Casa Petro is a concrete two-story house situated in Ribeirao Preto, Brazil.

 Photography by Carolina Mossin